Leah Paul

 Leah Paul (born 10 September 1999) is an Irish cricketer.
+She plays international cricket for Ireland and domestic cricket in the Women's Super Series for the Scorchers.

+International career

-She made her Women's One Day International cricket (WODI) debut against India in the 2017 South Africa Quadrangular Series on 7 May 2017.
+Paul made her Women's One Day International (WODI) debut for Ireland against India in the 2017 South Africa Quadrangular Series.
 In November 2018, she was named the Female Youth International Player of the Year at the annual Cricket Ireland Awards.
-She plays in the Women's Super Series for Dragons.

 In May 2019, she was named in Ireland's Women's Twenty20 International (WT20I) squad for their series against the West Indies, but she did not play.
-In August 2019, she was named in the Irish Women's Twenty20 International (WT20I) squad for the 2019 Netherlands Women's Quadrangular Series.
+In August 2019, she was again named in the Irish WT20I squad for the 2019 Netherlands Women's Quadrangular Series.
 She made her WT20I debut for Ireland, against the Netherlands, on 8 August 2019.

 In August 2019, she was named in Ireland's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
+She would have a good tournament with the ball, finishing as Ireland's second highest wicket taker with 6, however Ireland failed to qualify for the 2020 Women's T20 World Cup after losing to Bangladesh in the semi-final.

-In July 2020, she was awarded a non-retainer contract by Cricket Ireland for the following year.
+In July 2020, she was awarded a non-retainer contract by Cricket Ireland (CI) for the following year.

 In November 2021, she was named in Ireland's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
+She played both of Ireland's games before the tournament was abandoned due to an outbreak of COVID-19, Ireland did not qualify for the 2022 Women's Cricket World Cup with places being decided by ICC Rankings.